ibm-cloud-docs/satellite/about.md

 **Hosts**

 The host instances in your infrastructure provider become the compute hosts to run the resources in your {{site.data.keyword.satelliteshort}} location.
-To add hosts to {{site.data.keyword.satelliteshort}}, the hosts must meet the [minimum host requirements](/docs/satellite?topic=satellite-host-reqs) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers), such as running the RHEL 7 operating system.
+To add hosts to {{site.data.keyword.satelliteshort}}, the hosts must meet the [minimum host requirements](/docs/satellite?topic=satellite-host-reqs), such as running the RHEL 7 operating system.

+Want to add hosts from other cloud providers?
+Find detailed steps for how to configure hosts in [Amazon Web Services (AWS)](/docs/satellite?topic=satellite-aws), [Google Cloud Platform (GCP)](/docs/satellite?topic=satellite-gcp), and [Microsoft Azure](/docs/satellite?topic=satellite-azure) to make them available in {{site.data.keyword.satelliteshort}}.
+{: tip}

 **Zones**